The Ultimate Carry-on Packing Guide

 13. Take an Extra Battery For Your Phone

 One of the most important things to remember to pack is the portable travel mobile charger.
-I bought mine from Amazon and it is very lightweight but efficient, allowing me to recharge my phone twice before needing another full charge.
+The one I use isn’t lightweight, but it’s strong enough to charge my phone twice before it needs recharging.

 14. Pack Regular Chargers in the Bag